GPT-5.2 ProBatch 2

 This is one of your most direct “inner symmetries” themes.

-In the frameshift work he describes:
+In the work he describes:

 • Mutations behave like “plus” and “minus.”